datanav/docs/technical/powerofficego-hubspot.rst

 Powerofficego Customers to HubSpot Contact
 ------------------------------------------
-Every Powerofficego Customers will be synchronized with a HubSpot Contact.
+Before any synchronization can take place, a link between a Powerofficego Customers and a HubSpot Contact must be established.

+A new HubSpot Contact will be created from a Powerofficego Customers if it is connected to a Powerofficego Quote that is synchronized into HubSpot.

 Once a link between a Powerofficego Customers and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.